NaluKit/nalu-examples/NaluDominoLoginPluginApplication/README.md

-# Example demonstrating the login feature
+# Example demontrating the plugin feature
-This example demonstrates how to implement a lgoin feature into an application.
+This example demonstrates the use of plugins in Nalu.
+It is a multi module project.

 ## Using
 To run the examples: